Awedtan/HellaBot/README.md

 ## Installation

-To invite a me-hosted instance of the bot to a server, click here: https://discord.com/oauth2/authorize?client_id=1277141603575922710
+To invite a me-hosted instance of the bot to a server, [click here!](https://discord.com/application-directory/1277141603575922710)

 > Note: the `spine` command is disabled for this bot because it is quite compute-intensive and the bot is hosted on a cheap cloud VM with not a lot of power.
 If you'd like that functionality, look below ↓